Lazarius2160/Projet_P5_Trousseau_Camba/Test_hector_quadrotor.md

 > sudo apt-get install ros-melodic-teleop-twist-keyboard

-3. Then go back to your workspace to compile (as I used TheConstruct, I compiled with :
+3. Then go back to your workspace to compile.
+As I used TheConstruct, I compiled with :
 > catkin_make

 And source the workspace :

 > source devel/setup.bash

 Here is a schema that helps to understand how to control the drone within the simulation.
 For simulation only you just need the ROS block (using hector packages and gazebo).
-The connection to ArduCopter through MAVlink of the system described here where used to link it with a real drone.
+The connection to ArduCopter through MAVlink showed here were used to link it with a real drone as well.
 <br>
 ![ros_node_simulation_hector](https://user-images.githubusercontent.com/47387835/109682712-91f45b80-7b76-11eb-8c2b-fbd4d721ede6.PNG)
 <br>